 Google is teaming up with public schools to improve test scores, reduce behavioral issues, and save school districts money.
 Learn about the Google Apps program and the benefits seen by states embracing the technology.

 Today's students must be well versed in much more than the three traditional "Rs" that have carried public education for the past century.
-In order to compete in a global marketplace, students must also know their way around the most recent technology utilized in the workplace today.
+In order to compete in the global marketplace, students must also know their way around the most recent technology utilized in the workplace today.

 To help students and teachers in achieving that goal, Google Apps is ready to bring technology into the classroom

-– in real time, no less.
+– in real-time, no less.
 In a recent agreement between Google Apps and a host of states across the country, more and more public schools will see the results of technology in the classroom.

 Using Google Docs in the Classroom

 According to a recent entry on the Official Google Blog